matthieu-bt/business-guide/source/index.rst

 This guide is intended to help Skribble business account administrators to manage and monitor company accounts.

-For more information on how to use Skribble signing platform, visit our `Help Center`_.
+For more information on how to use the Skribble signing platform, visit our `Help Center`_.

    .. _Help Center: https://help.skribble.com/english